 In the calculation of income taxes and deferred tax assets and liabilities, estimates must be used to determine the appropriate rates and amounts, and to take into account the probability of realization of tax assets.
 Deferred tax assets also reflect the benefit of unused tax losses and deductions that can be carried forward to reduce current income taxes in future years.
-This assessment requires the Corporation to make significant estimates in determining whether or not it is probable that the deferred tax assets can be recognized in the Corporation's consolidated financial statements.
+This assessment requires the Corporation to make significant estimates in determining whether or not it is probable that the deferred tax assets can be recovered from future taxable income and therefore, that they can be recognized in the Corporation's consolidated financial statements.
 The Corporation relies, among other things, on its past experience to make this assessment.